 Because we will all be victims of pain.
 But our pain doesn’t have to make us victims.

 It just makes us real.
 It gives us depth and courage and resilience.
 It gives us the opportunity to gain perspective and to practice empathy, to evolve and grow and help others do the same.

-That is what I now have to do.
+So, that’s what I now have to do.
 I owe them that.
 If nothing else, I owe them that.